electron-react-boilerplate/docs/docs/app-showcase.md

 ![command e](/img/app-showcase/cmde.png)

-Instantly find everything you need to work faster, on your desktop and across your cloud apps, for free.
+Instantly find everything you need to work faster, on your desktop and across your cloud apps.

 [Link](https://getcommande.com)